-The three lost pieces symbolise aspects of humanity that are “killed” by the grinding machine.
-Roslavets represents the ending of “the era in which people trusted in the future”—the concept of “future”, widely held as late as 1977, as an evermarching “progress” towards a better world.
-Bach represents the idea of the past or “tradition”, painted as a towering master of the most intricate baroque masterpieces, but now played on repeat in Port Authority Bus Terminal to instill fear in the homeless.
-Eastman represents the present, the person suffering the aftermath of the previous two losses.
-Left without the future and thrown away by a privileged artistic scene, the human life is ground to dust.
+The lost pieces symbolise aspects of humanity that are “killed” by the grinding machine.
+Roslavets represents the ending of “the era in which people trusted in the future”, and by extension, the mass-movements that translated this idea into real action.
+Bach represents the idea of the past or “tradition”, painted as a towering master of intricate baroque masterpieces, but in fact tinted with the aesthetic of an unjust power structure, played on repeat in Port Authority Bus Terminal to instill fear in the homeless.
+Eastman represents the material consequences felt by real people.
+Left without the future and thrown away by a privileged artistic culture, however gifted a human life is ground into dust by the machine.

 Slow Cancellation was composed for CULTIVATE 2020, Copland House’s emerging composers’ institute, and was premiered by the Music from Copland House ensemble.